 'Since working for the Department of Environment and Geography my contractual hours have been increased from 50% to 80% FTE on my request when my youngest daughter started full time education.
 The fact that the Department considered and granted this change in working hours had a large positive impact on me personally as well as my ability to provide a more comprehensive service to our students.
 As a working mother with two school aged children I really value the support that I gain from both my line manager and the Department in terms of my working arrangements.
 Being able to work flexibly allows me to manage those unexpected times when I am needed at home as well as enabling me to arrange my work diary such that I can take on additional responsibilities associated with my children's upbringing, for example being a school governor.
 The sense of value that comes from being trusted to manage my own time really adds to the satisfaction of my working and personal life.'

 Dr Kathryn Arnold is a Senior Lecturer in ecology and leads the Ecology and Conservation research group in the Department.
 She an elected member of the Sciences Faculty Board and chairs the Department's Athena SWAN committee.
 She studied Biological Sciences at the University of East Anglia, UK and received her PhD from the University of Queensland, Australia.
 After holding research positions in Australia and the UK, she was awarded a prestigious Royal Society University Research Fellowship.
 She became a Lecturer in 2013 and was promoted to Senior Lecturer in 2015.
-Over the last eight years, she has worked part-time ranging from 50% to 80% depending on the needs of her family.
+In 2018, Kathryn was promoted to Reader.
+Over the last ten years, she has worked part-time ranging from 50% to 80% depending on the needs of her family.

 ‘We have always striven to provide a supportive and family-friendly work environment and to offer equal opportunities to all staff and students.
 I am delighted to see this underlying ethos reflected in the Bronze Athena SWAN award.’